Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 # ever to evm tranfer mechanics overview

-1 - first we have to lock/freeze our token in everscale if ever native token and burning it if ever alien token. see also {[alien and native tokens](./concepts.md#alien-tokens)}
+1 - first we have to lock our token in everscale if ever native token and burning it if ever alien token. see also {[alien and native tokens](./concepts.md#alien-tokens)}

 2 - through previous transaction the event contract is deployed on everscale and within a second the relayers will confirm it by voting to the event contract.